PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 * Use `/IE` to ignore errors when recursing

 Use `/L` to specify the file path for logging messages
+* For example, `/L:InfoScannerLog.txt`
+* Alternatively, define `LogMessagesToFile=True` in a key/value parameter file and optionally define the log file name using `LogFilePath=FilePath.txt`

 Use `/LC` to create 2D LCMS plots (this process could take several minutes for each dataset)
 * By default, plots the top 200000 points